AKP2401/essgenv2/README.md

 # Essgen v2

-A python tool for webscraping and summarizing the scraped data from a given topic.\n The final result can be found in `./out/Output.txt` file.
+A python tool for webscraping and summarizing the scraped data from a given topic.
+The final result can be found in `./out/Output.txt` file.

 ## Tools used: